Podmev/CashSplitter/README.md

  - set available sum
  - observe total value
  - observe not planned money
+ - erase all data support
  - alert for negative not planned money
  - dark theme
+ - lock categories from editing and deleting

 pt